 Founded in 597 by St Augustine, Canterbury Diocese is the oldest diocese in England and has a special place in the life of the national and worldwide Church.
 With its iconic Cathedral it forms a focal point for the life of the whole Anglican Communion, offering a spiritual home and place of pilgrimage for people from every nation and walk of life.

-The County of Kent is renowned as the ‘Garden of England’ and this rural heart is core to our identity - yet the communities we serve are very diverse.
-Situated in East Kent, our Diocese stretches from Maidstone to Thanet, from the Isle of Sheppey to the Romney Marsh.
+Kent is renowned as the ‘Garden of England’ and this rural heart is core to our identity – yet the communities we serve are very diverse.
+Our Diocese stretches from Maidstone to Thanet, from the Isle of Sheppey to the Romney Marsh.
 We have 350 miles of coastline with historic ports and seaside resorts, alongside rural communities, market towns and commuter-belt urban developments.
 Affluent areas often sit alongside pockets of major deprivation, offering an exciting and challenging mission context.

 At the heart of all we do is a vision of transformation for ourselves and our communities: no one can encounter God and remain unchanged.
-In the Diocese of Canterbury, we want to increasingly become a Christian community transformed through encounter with Christ, growing and overflowing to transform and bless the families, homes and communities we serve in Kent.
+Increasingly, in our diocese, we want to become a Christian community transformed through encounter with Christ, overflowing to transform and bless the families, homes and communities we serve in Kent.
 In your role, in your place, we will be looking for you to join in with what God is already dong and play a crucial part in making this vision a reality.